drscotthawley/audio-classifier-keras-cnn/README.md

 *ok this is a public repo, but it's not ready for public distribution.
 Just letting a few students & colleagues know about it for now.
 Wrote the main code Monday night, got the results Tuesday morning, added the augmentation Wednesday night (for future use)...now posting this repo on Thursday.*

-This is an amalgamation of the [Keras MNIST CNN example](https://github.com/fchollet/keras/blob/master/examples/mnist_cnn.py) and [@keunwoochoi](https://github.com/keunwoochoi)'s [CNN Music Tagger](https://github.com/keunwoochoi/music-auto_tagging-keras) -- I would truly say my code is just a "dumbed down" re-hash of Choi's code (that uses his ideas, just not his exact code because it was too clever for me).
+This is an amalgamation of the [Keras MNIST CNN example](https://github.com/fchollet/keras/blob/master/examples/mnist_cnn.py) and [@keunwoochoi](https://github.com/keunwoochoi)'s [CNN Music Tagger](https://github.com/keunwoochoi/music-auto_tagging-keras) -- I would truly say my code is just a "dumbed-down rip-off" of Choi's idea (just not his exact code because it was too clever for me).

 In particular, like Choi's code, it uses mel-spectrograms as inputs, and a multi-layer CNN with Batch Normalization and ELU activations.
 (Although ReLU seems to work just as well as ELU on the data I've tried so far.)